+In the early 1980’s, Pat Morita was best known for his comedic work as Arnold, the restaurant owner on Happy Days.
 According to the 2013 book The Films of John G. Avildsen, Morita was Avildsen’s first choice for Miyagi; however, producer Jerry Weintraub felt that audiences would not take him seriously in the role due to his background in comedy.
 After Morita grew a beard and added a Japanese accent to his screen test, an impressed Weintraub had a change of heart and Morita was given the part.

+Wait.
+What?!?
 It sounds blasphemous, but in original versions of The Karate Kid script, Daniel LaRusso's last name was Webber.

-While we’re at it, let’s get this out of the way, too.
-Johnny Lawrence’s name was originally Donald Rice.
+While we’re at it, let’s get this out of the way, too: Johnny Lawrence’s name was originally Donald Rice.

 At the Halloween dance, Daniel mentions that his shower costume was made by a friend.
 The assumption that he’s referring to Mr. Miyagi is confirmed in the previous scene where parts of the shower costume can been seen hanging in the background as Miyagi prepares jack-o-lanterns in his workshop.

-Taking the art of finding filming locations to a whole new level, one fan did some major sleuthing to finally confirm the location of Mr. Miyagi’s house, which was demolished in the late 1980s.
-Read the details of Lindsay's search at iamnotastalker.com.
+Although most filming locations from The Karate Kid were found long ago, Mr. Miyagi’s house eluded location-hunting fans of the film for a long time.
+But in 2014, taking the art of finding filming locations to a whole new level, one fan did some major sleuthing to finally confirm the location of Mr. Miyagi’s house—which, sadly, was demolished in the late 1980s.

 While the apartment complex itself looks very much the same in real life as it does in the film, one exception is the portion representing Mr. Miyagi's workshop.
 Opening to the exterior of the building, this area of the complex was actually an open parking area which was walled off for the sake of the film.
 Comparing a shot from the film to an image taken from Google Maps Street View, this transformation is very clear.

-The first takes place in the school cafeteria just after Daniel has bought lunch for Ali.
+The original The Karate Kid script includes two confrontations between Daniel and Johnny that were eventually cut from the film.
+The first takes place in the school cafeteria, just after Daniel has bought lunch for Ali.
 Seeing them about to take a seat, Johnny hurries over just in time to sneak a piece of blueberry pie onto Daniel’s chair.
-Standing up with his pants covered in blueberries, Daniel is equally embarrassed and livid.
+Standing up with his pants covered in blueberries, Daniel is equal parts embarrassed and livid.
 In a brave act of revenge, Daniel smears what is left of the pie across Johnny’s shirt and mayhem ensues.
 A photo from this scene can be found on the back of the B.B.
 Hiller novelization of The Karate Kid.

 The other scene occurs later in the film and also takes place at school.
 Coming up from a drink at the fountain, Daniel finds himself face to face with Johnny and stands up for himself once again by questioning the practices of the Cobra Kai.